runfalk/certbot-dns-loopia/README.rst

 - Due to caching on Loopia's side it can take up to 15 minutes before changes propagates.
 Therefore the plugin will wait 15 minutes before contacting the ACME server.
+  It has been known to work with as little as 90 seconds and sometimes less and if you want to try something other than 15 minutes then add ``--dns-loopia-propagation-seconds 90`` to parameters for 90 seconds or how many seconds you want.

 Changelog